acm-uic/simple-ts-clock/README.md

 1. Clone the repository.
 2. Navigate to the repository directory.
 3. Create a `.env` file based on `.env.example`.
+4. Optionally modify the values (not the keys) of `src/qrCodeUrls.ts` to point to up-to-date URLs for the Discord and the repository for this project, if they've changed.
+Please commit those changes.
 4. Run `npm install` to install dependencies.
 5. Run `npm run build` to make `npm run start` work (I haven't investigated why this is necessary).